emadb/t-redux/README.md

 ##### `dispatch(action)`
 Call every subscribed functions passing the action

-#### `withState(reducers, initialState)`
+#### `withState(reducers, initialState, middleware)`
 Connect the magic.
 Returns a function that it can be used to connect a component with the reducers and the initial state.
+After the initial state it accept a function that will be called before applying the action.

 ### Why